suxuekun/libpyiotcloud/_developer_guide/README_device_messaging_api.md

 		-  Receive:
 		   topic: DEVICEID/get_ldsu_descs
 		   payload: {'port': int}
 		   // port can be 1,2,3.
-If not present, then query is for all ports
+If 0, then query is for all ports
 		-  Publish:
 		   topic: server/DEVICEID/get_ldsu_descs
 		   payload: {